Old Shatterhand (film): Background

 After the success of director Harald Reinl's Treasure of Silver Lake (Der Schatz im Silbersee) in 1962 produced by Horst Wendlandt for Rialto Film, his rival Artur Brauner from CCC Film also wanted to have his share in this upcoming series.
-Since Wendlandt got the rights for the original Karl May novels (although none of his films ever got too close to their respective plots), Brauner only had the chance of making a movie "inspired by" Karl May, using some of the already known characters portrayed by American Lex Barker as "Old Shatterhand" and Frenchman Pierre Brice as "Winnetou".
+Since Wendlandt had acquired the rights for the original Karl May novels (although none of his films ever stuck to their respective plots), Brauner was only able to make a movie "inspired by" Karl May, using some of the already known characters portrayed by American Lex Barker as "Old Shatterhand" and Frenchman Pierre Brice as "Winnetou".

-American Guy Madison, who had starred in the television series The Adventures of Wild Bill Hickok, played one of the bad guys and Israeli actress Daliah Lavi was one of the "damsels in distress" before turning to a singing career, as did American Bill Ramsey, the comic part in this movie, already known in Germany for his Schlager music and later jazz songs.
+American Guy Madison, who had starred in the television series The Adventures of Wild Bill Hickok, played one of the bad guys, while American Bill Ramsey, one of the comic parts in this movie, was already known in Germany for his Schlager music and later jazz songs.
+Apart from comic relief, also some spicy scenes were added, rather unusual for Karl May movies.
+The French The Troops of St. Tropez had recently opened, a comedy that featured nudism that also was pioneered in Croatia.
+One of the "damsels in distress" characters lives at the Krka National Park waterfalls, and goes skinny dipping there.
+The second part of the scene was made in summer, with Israeli actress Daliah Lavi before turning to a singing career, but Lavi was sick when the initial jump from the falls was to be filmed later in the year at low water level for safer access.
+Thus local look-alike Gordana Ceko was hired, received make up, climbed over the slippery rocks and jumped into the cold water.

 One mystery remained from the movie: today no one remembers who the original singer was of the song "Nothing To Say" (Die Stunde kam) by saloon singer Rosemarie, played by actress Kitty Mattern.
+It is mostly attributed to Daliah Lavi or Katyna Ranieri.